Hexagram 39蹇Obstruction

 — Legge (1882)

-Line 3 is the only yang in the lower trigram and the line where the actor’s capacity to push is highest — which is precisely why the instruction repeats: 往蹇 again, going advances difficulty.
-The corrective is 來反 — returning to the former associates, returning to the base, returning to the position the actor occupied before the obstruction tempted them to advance.
-The hexagram is using the strongest position in the lower trigram to make its sharpest case for not pushing.
+Line 3 is the only yang in the lower trigram and the line where your capacity to push is highest — which is precisely why the instruction repeats: 往蹇 again, going advances difficulty.
+The corrective is 來反 — returning to your former associates, returning to the base, returning to the position you held before the obstruction tempted you to advance.
+The hexagram uses the strongest position in the lower trigram to make its sharpest case for not pushing.

-For decision-makers this is the line of the senior operator who has the political capital to attempt the obstruction and is being told that the capital is more valuable held in reserve than spent on the wall.
+For decision-makers this is the line of the senior figure who has the standing to attempt the obstruction and is being told that the standing is worth more held in reserve than spent on the wall.
 The temptation at line 3 is the most expensive in the hexagram.
-Founders who push here typically discover that the resources they thought were sufficient for the advance were sufficient only for the optimistic case, and that the realistic case requires more reach than the position can underwrite.
-The return-to-the-associates instruction is not retreat in the line-1 sense; it is reconvening the people who can reassess the geometry with the actor and recommend the southwest direction the hexagram statement pointed at.
-Line 3 is the line of the strong actor whose strength is best deployed in the consultation rather than the assault.
+Those who push here typically find that the resources they thought would carry the advance were only ever enough for the optimistic case, and that the realistic case demands more reach than the position can underwrite.
+The return is not retreat in the line-1 sense; it is reconvening the people who can reassess the terrain with you and point toward the southwest direction the hexagram statement named.
+Line 3 is the line whose strength is best spent in the consultation rather than the assault.

 往蹇來連。